eatsleeptraincode/crossfit204scoreboard/README.md

-A scoreboard to log CrossFit workouts for the crew at CrossFit204.
+A Scoreboard to Track CrossFit workouts for the Crew at CrossFit204.

 To Do:
 - Clean up